Attention:

 12. Connect a vacuum gauge to the valve.

-14. After stabilization of the vacuum gauge readings, turn off the ignition.
+14. After the vacuum gauge readings have stabilized, turn off the ignition.

-15. Check how the check valve holds the vacuum.
+15. Check how the check valve maintains the vacuum.

-17. If vacuum is not maintained, replace check valve and repeat steps.
-11-15.
+17. If the vacuum is not maintained, replace the check valve and repeat the operations in paragraphs 11-15.

-18. Check the check valve o-ring, look for signs:
+18. Check the check valve sealing ring, look for signs of:

 - keratinization, cuts and other defects.

-19. At detection of defects replace a sealing ring.
+19. If any defects are found, replace the sealing ring.